alekseysotnikov/CmdTool/README.md

 # CmdTool
 Command line tool intended to execute console commands easily.

-It is an object-oriented immutable wrapper for [zt-exec](https://github.com/zeroturnaround/zt-exec) with additional features around a process execution.
+It is a tiny, pure object-oriented and immutable wrapper for [zt-exec](https://github.com/zeroturnaround/zt-exec) with additional features around a process execution.

 #TODO
 - add test coverage metrics